Hugovdberg/PIconnect/docs/tutorials/piaf.rst

 ************************************

-To get the direct attribute based on the entire element/attributes path you can use the :any:`PIAFElement.attributes` method.
+To get the direct attribute based on the entire element/attributes path you can use the :any:`PIAFDatabase.search` method.
 You can provide a single string or list of strings with the full path and returns a list of attribute objects.

 .. code-block:: python